How to protect property from foreclosure?

 The law allows for situations where a stay of execution may be requested for a certain period of time.
 This may be done on condition that, through no fault of our own, we find ourselves temporarily in such a position that the immediate enforcement of the decision would have particularly adverse consequences for us or our family members, without seriously damaging the position of our creditor.
 This may be the case, for example, if we suddenly become seriously ill and are caring for minor children.

-Enforcement can be stopped either completely or partially.
-There may be various reasons for stopping the situation, for example, there may have been an oversight, a statute of limitations, a procedural error or a change in the situation.
+In some cases, it is possible to obtain a stay of execution, for example, if the execution was wrongfully ordered or has been executed.
+The execution can be stopped either in whole or in part.
+There may be various reasons for stopping the execution, for example, there may have been an oversight, a statute of limitations, a procedural error or a change in the situation.

-We may file a motion to stay the execution with the bailiff within 15 days from the date we became aware of the reason for the stay.
-Within 15 days, the bailiff must invite all parties to comment on whether they agree to the stay within 30 days.
+A debtor may file a motion to stay the execution if he meets the legal conditions, for example, if the execution affects property that does not belong to him.
+We can file a motion to stop the execution within 15 days from the day we became aware of the reason for stopping the execution.
+Within 15 days, the bailiff must invite all parties to express their consent to the stay within 30 days.
 If all the parties to the execution agree to the stay or if the 30-day period for expressing their views has expired in vain, the executor shall stop the execution.
-If not, the bailiff shall refer the proposal to the court for a decision.
+If this is not the case, the bailiff shall refer the proposal to the court for a decision.
+Stopping the execution may protect you to some extent, but you need to act promptly.

 Exclusion from the inventory